beeware/batavia/docs/how-to/contribute-tests.rst

 If the CPython or JavaScript code crashes outright, UnitTest struggles.
 For instance, ``confused END_FINALLY`` in the middle of your test output tends to mean that the JavaScript code threw an uncaught exception, causing Node to stop.
-It's hard for UnitTest to pull the details out of this type of thing since that error occurred in the virtual machine.
+It's hard for UnitTest to pull the details out of this type of thing since that error occurred in Node, not Python.

 These types of errors will often appear above the test case as a crash report instead of in the usual section for the output of your test's print() statements.
 Look there for clues.